 We will talk to you in clear terms about the costs of your action, and where possible we will let you have a Fixed Fee quotation or look to represent you on a No Win, No Fee agreement.

-Our Employment Team is supervised by Ben Barber who has 17 years experience in Litigation and qualified as a Solicitor in 2003.
+Our Employment Team is supervised by Ben Barber who has over 20 years experience in Litigation and qualified as a Solicitor in 2003.
 The team is made up of Chartered Legal Executives with between 6 and 17 years experience.

 Bringing and defending claims for unfair or wrongful dismissal